20 3 As A Decimal

 • Q: How can I round a repeating decimal?

 • A: You can round a repeating decimal to a specific number of decimal places.
-For example, 6.6̅ rounded to two decimal places is 6.67.
+Here's one way to look at it: 6.6̅ rounded to two decimal places is 6.67.
 Rounding involves looking at the digit after the desired place value.
 If it's 5 or greater, round up; otherwise, round down.

 • Q: What are some other examples of repeating decimals?